 - Pastor Rockhoff (1994 – 2006)

-TEACHERS WHO HAVE SERVED NORTHDALE LUTHERAN CHURCH AND SCHOOL
+TEACHERS WHO SERVED NORTHDALE LUTHERAN SCHOOL AND NORTHDALE CHRISTIAN ACADEMY

 This document was produced in 2007 as part of the celebration of the 50th anniversary of Mt.
 Calvary/Northdale Lutheran Church and School.